botpress/botpress/docs/getting_started/trivia_actions.md

 bp.dialogEngine.registerFunctions(actions)
 ```

-`registerFunctions(map)` takes a map as parameter, the keys being the name of the action and the value the action function.
+`registerFunctions(map)` takes a map as a parameter, the keys being the name of the action and the value the action function.
 You can call `registerFunctions` as many times as you want, which allows you to split your actions into multiple files if you wish to.

 ## Examples of actions